-North Carolina places special emphasis on the four counties, Cherokee, Graham, Rutherford and Swain, that ARC has designated as Distressed for FY2016.
-These counties will receive access to additional technical assistance and participate in additional project planning workshops so they are better prepared to submit applications that will achieve enhanced capacity and assist in moving their communities towards increased economic prosperity.
+North Carolina places special emphasis on the four counties, Clay, Graham, Rutherford and Swain, that ARC has designated as Distressed for FY2017.
+These counties will receive access to additional technical assistance and participate in project planning workshops.
+The additional assistance and workshop are designed to support the development of quality applications.
+The outcome of the additional assistance will be enhanced local capacity that will assist local leaders in moving their communities towards increased economic prosperity.
 County teams will be organized by the respective LDD Director.
 Teams will represent a cross-section of the community.
 Potential team members could be: County Manager, Mayor, School Board Member, Small Business Owner, Teacher, Non-Profit Executive Director, and Local Economic Developer.
 Teams must have at least five individuals, but no more than ten.
-Teams will be invited to attend a project development workshop to be held in May of 2016.
-Following that workshop the application timeline will apply.
+Teams will be invited to attend a project development workshop to be held in July of 2016.
+Following that workshop, the application timeline will apply.
 However, these dates are subject to change.
 All application materials will be published on-line at www.nccommerce.com/rd/arc.

-- Distressed County Pre-Application Packet published on-line May 1, 2016 - Pre-Applications will be due on June 30, 2016 - Applications will be invited to submit full applications by August 19, 2016 - Full Applications will be due on October 3, 2016 - Governor's Distressed County Project Recommendations will be submitted to ARC by November 18, 2016
+- Distressed County Pre-Application Packet published on-line August 1, 2016. - Pre-Applications will be due September 30, 2016. - Applicants will be invited to submit full applications by October 21, 2016. - Full Applications will be due November 30, 2016. - Governor's Distressed County Project Recommendations will be submitted to ARC by January 3, 2017.